 Can CLIL facilitate bilingualism in mainstream education?

 According to David Marsh, it can.
 He even suggests that it can facilitate trilingualism.
-He cites his experience in Spain, where the approach to learning English was boring.
+He cites his experience in Spain, where learning English was boring.
 Spain introduced CLIL to make the learning experience more engaging, and Spain’s English language skills have increased.